 Cable cars are wonderful, but they’re mostly for tourists.
 Be nice to tourists.
 Represent the city well.

-Don’t walk around the Tenderloin alone, especially at night - unless you want to be bothered by crazy homeless people.
+Don’t walk around the Tenderloin alone at night - it’s known to be a crime-ridden part of the city.

 Learn about the neighborhoods.
 It’s just a good thing to know.
 Also, there are tons of great restaurants and hang-out spots outside of downtown.

 I personally love taking walks along the Embarcadero.
-It’s clean and pretty scenic (and if you go far enough, you’ll end up at Pier 39).
+It’s pretty scenic.
 A lot of people jog along there, too.

 Don’t be offended by SF street personalities (for instance, people holding up “No Sex” or “Jesus Christ Loves You” signs).
 Just ignore them and keep walking.